trungdtbk/coding.vietkidsnz.org/content/projects/crazy-shark.md

 You will be creating...

 - A fish tank or ocean which has
-- two or more golden fish that swim arround
+- two or more fish that swim arround
 - a shark that swims toward those fish and eats when they meet

 It sounds hard, hah?
 Don't worry, we'll do it together in our next meetup.